 “I mean, it makes you cry,” Rosanne says.
-“You wouldn’t even buy a blazer for $60 here.
+“You wouldn’t even buy a blazer for 60 dollars here.
 And there they were, they were so happy with these new uniforms, because otherwise they would have had old hand-me-downs.”

 The headmaster had another request.
-A bike for the cook, who left at 4am every day to prepare breakfast for the students as part of the School Feeding Program so it would be ready at 6am when students arrived.
+A bike for the cook, who left at four in the morning every day to prepare breakfast for the students as part of the School Feeding Program so it would be ready at six in the morning when students arrived.
 She lived five kilometres from the school and a bike would save her walking each morning.
 Brian and Rosanne were staying with some friends at the time who were eager to help.The pair bought the bike on behalf of their friends and gifted it to the school.

 “It cost $35 for a bike.”
 Brian says.

 “A bike with a basket and a bell and lights.”
 Rosanne tells us.